Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 1. In the Asgardeo Console, Select **Develop > Application**.
 2. Select the SAML application from the application view.
 3. Go to  **Info** section.
-4. Click **Download Idp Metadata** to download the metadata xml file.
+4. Click **Download IdP Metadata** to download the metadata xml file.
     <img :src="$withBase('/assets/img/guides/applications/saml-app/download-idp-metadata.png')" alt="Get SAML metadata">

 #### Use URL Based Metadata

-You can use below endpoint URL to get the SAML IDP metadata information.
+You can use below endpoint URL to get the SAML IdP metadata information.

 ```
 https://accounts.asgardeo.io/t/<organization_name>/identity/metadata/saml2